 Japan is one of the most enigmatic countries we’ve thus far visited.
-Our 7 days in Japan were spent visiting Tokyo and Kyoto, seeing incredible attractions, eating delicious food and immerse ourselves in the ancient Japanese culture.
+Our 7 days in Japan were spent visiting Tokyo and Kyoto, seeing incredible attractions, eating delicious food and immersing ourselves in the ancient Japanese culture.

 Even after several visits, Japan remains our favourite place in the world.
 So much so, that we decided to move to Tokyo and live in one of the most vibrant cities in the world.
-We understand planning 7 days in Japan could be overwhelming as there are so many things to do in the country, and this is why we put together a comprehensive guide on how to plan your first Japan itinerary.
+We understand planning 7 days in Japan could be overwhelming as there are so many things to do in the country, and this is why we put together a comprehensive guide on how to plan your first 7 day Japan itinerary.
 Grab a cup of tea and let’s start discussing what is the best way to spend a week in Japan.

 7 days in Japan itinerary

 Our first 7 days in Japan itinerary was split between Tokyo and Kyoto.
 Tokyo is the capital of Japan and one of the most vibrant places on the planet.
 Kyoto is the old capital, a more spiritual place.
 In a way, Kyoto is the perfect zen pill to the Tokyo madness.
 We loved our week in Japan so much that we decided to return and spend a little longer the second time around.

 Day 1 in Japan - Tokyo: Asakusa - Harajuku - Ginza - Shibuya

 Senso-Ji Buddhist Temple

 Start the day with an early morning visit to Senso-Ji, one of the oldest Buddhist temples in Tokyo.
 Senso-Ji is open 24 hours and there is no entrance fee.
-Because of its popularity, the site gets crowded pretty quickly, hence the very early morning visit.
-In front of the temple, you will find a long street called Nakamise.
+Because of its popularity, the site gets crowded pretty quickly, hence we recommend a very early morning visit.
+In front of the temple, you will find a long street called Nakamise Dori.
 During business hours the street is dotted with stalls open for food and souvenirs.
-Next, to the temple, there is also a large market-like full of intricate, narrow streets, which have even more eateries and shops.
+Next to the temple, there is also a large market-like full of intricate, narrow streets, which have even more eateries and shops.

 Address: Japan, 〒111-0032 Tokyo, Taito, Asakusa, 2 Chome−３−１